calebGarrick/calebGarrick.github.io/index.md

 **Teen Innovation Intern**

-- Led a team of four to build a public display of modern technology.
+- Led a team of four to build a drone
+- Presented it to the public as a display of modern technology.